 Visual Testing & Inspection

 Visible testing can be performed with the help of other tools, though it isn’t required.
 These tools will vary based on the job and may include tools such as remote viewing equipment, machine vision, fiber optics, video presentation systems, optical prisms, magnetic film, and more.
-These tools are used to aide the perspective of the technician, reach places that are not normally visible, and help them examine the part or system closely.
+These tools are used to aid the perspective of the technician, reach places that are not normally visible, and help examine the part or system more closely.

 Some of the advantages of visual testing are that it often doesn’t require any specialized equipment, just a trained technician.
 Visual testing is great for identifying large issues.
 However, visual testing has many limitations; it cannot identify defects that are not visible to the human eye or issues underneath the surface.
 Visual testing pairs well with other types of nondestructive testing.

 If you need visual testing, RRL NDT’s trained level II and level III NDT technicians can help.
 Our technicians can travel to your site or facility in order to provide the testing you need, which isn’t just limited to visual testing!
 We also provide visual testing training and training in other types of nondestructive testing.
 Depending on your needs, training can be performed at our facility in Georgia or your business location.